ko5tik/pribluda.de/contents/projects/andject/index.md

 dependency injection library to cover just those problems.

-### Managong preferences
+### Managing preferences

-Configuration values configure out application (if you foun tautology here, you can keep it) - I like them as some klass properties.
-UNfortunately, android stores them in property stores,   and reading and writing requires some (way too much) effort:
+Configuration values configure our application (if you found tautology here, you can keep it) - and I like confiuration values in my classes, so I can do something with them.
+Unfortunately, android stores them in property stores,   and reading and writing requires some (way too much) effort:

 ```java